The Theory of Moral Sentiments: Part I, Section I, Chapter I: Of Sympathy

 When observing the anger of another person, for example, we are unlikely to sympathize with this person because we "are unacquainted with his provocation" and as a result cannot imagine what it is like to feel what he feels.
 Further, since we can see the "fear and resentment" of those who are the targets of the person's anger we are likely to sympathize and take side with them.
-Thus, sympathetic responses are often conditional on—or their magnitude is determined by—the causes of the emotion in the person being sympathized with.
+Thus, sympathetic responses are often conditional on—or the magnitude for understanding another person is determined by—the causes of the emotion the person is experiencing.